jimholmes/resumes/Current_Resume.md

     testing, decreasing code freeze time.
 -   Delivered online training to hundreds of attendees, and numerous different organizations through multi-day onsite coaching engagements.

-## CodeMash Conference: April 2005 - January 2014

-**President, Board of Directors**

--   Oversaw growth of conference from 250 attendees in 2006 to 2,000+
-    in 2014.
--   Direct management of all budgetary issues—nearly \$750,000 in 2014.
--   Directly responsible for all venue coordination, IT planning, and catering.
--   Directly responsible for sponsorship revenue through 2013.
-Achieved
-    \$150K in sales for 2013 event.

 ## Telligent Systems: Nov 2008 - July 2011